swarad07/swarad07.moon/_posts/2018-10-07-Trying-VSCode-for-a-full-day.md

 {% endhighlight %}

 Now the search autofill works just the way I want on <kbd>CMD</kbd>+<kbd>SHIFT</kbd>+<kbd>F</kbd>

-2. Copy Paste Mess - I had to find my inner peace for this one, for some reason the formatting of entire file kept getting messed up when I did copy paste.
-Bit of searching and clearly I wasnt the only one, found this [stackoverflow answer](https://stackoverflow.com/questions/42747498/vs-code-indentation-when-copying-and-pasting-is-messed-up), I honestly dont know why this is ON by default.

 ## Things I want to find a solution for,
 1. For some reason my Xdebug doesnt work, I use drupal-vm as my local development stack, I am pretty sure something silly I am missing as the instruction [here ](http://docs.drupalvm.com/en/latest/extras/xdebug/) is pretty straightforward to make it work.